Chloe Lukasiak Dishes On ‘Dance Moms’ And Abby Lee Miller In New Book: ‘It Was High Stress And Intense’

-Dance Moms has another certified book author – Chloe Lukasiak.
-After the successful launch of Maddie Ziegler’s controversial tell-all memoir, Chloe is all set to release a new inspirational book.As expected, Lukasiak’s upcoming book promises to reveal her time at the show and experiences with ALDC guru Abby Lee Miller.
+Dance Moms has another certified book author — Chloe Lukasiak.
+After the successful launch of Maddie Ziegler’s controversial tell-all memoir, Chloe is all set to release a new inspirational book.As expected, Lukasiak’s upcoming book promises to reveal her time at the show and experiences with the ALDC guru Abby Lee Miller.

 In a recent report by People, it has been confirmed that Chloe will be launching her very own book, Girl on Pointe: Chloe’s Guide to Taking on the World.
 The said project will serve as a platform for Lukasiak to showcase her personal side.
 According to reports, the book will feature “ultimate behind-the-scenes” of Chloe’s life as a dancer and a rising star.
 It is also expected to spill some intriguing details about Dance Moms and former mentor, Abby Lee Miller.